 So, this is the third episode in a row where the guys are up against something that isn’t a ghost.
 I like it.
 Okay, trade descriptions might take issue with a show called The Real Ghostbusters where the antagonists are trolls, boogiemen and sandmen but NOT ghosts, but I don’t.
 By broadening their approach, the writers get to have a lot of fun with different legends, folklore, fairy tales and the like, and we do too!
 Winston notices the creature they just blasted on the front cover of the comic, and I must say that Winston is really on the ball in this episode.
 He’s the equivalent of the Final Girl in your everyday slasher movie in that it’s him who notices everything and stays alert and yes, stays awake.
 Actually there’s an extra twist in the episode where the real Final Girl stands up, but we’ll deal with that later.
 Egon’s convinced that a Sandman is responsible, and in case we weren’t sure, Tahiti arrive in the studio to perform their #1 Hit in an Alternate Universe ‘Mr. Sandman’, accompanying a barrage of bonkers imagery, such as a postbox arguing with a disgruntled (and Marxist) letter about where the latter wants to go and where he is addressed to go.
 There’s aliens in spaceships, a galleon, tortoise/hare races, and of course, the Stay Puft Marshmallow Man in his first appearance of the series.
 Stay Puft was of course the Destructor in the original film, a malleable entity made solid by Ray’s out-of-the-blue thought process, and even though he was destroyed, he’s back here, but since he appears in dream-form, we can’t cry out charges of poor continuity.
 That can come later, when he does genuinely re-appear in the Ghostbusters’ ‘real’ world in a few other, later episodes – apparently, he was captured and stored in the Ecto-Containment Unit.
 As anyone who’s seen the film can vouch, he wasn’t.
 He blew up.

 The Sandman himself then appears to explain his actions – essentially, he wants the world to be a peaceful place, and what better way to ensure peace than to send everybody off to sleep?
 He’s fully aware that his actions may be regarded as ‘renegade’, but he just does not give a monkeys.
-By the way, the Sandman’s voice sounds like a decayed, 100 packs-a-day version of The Boogieman from the previous episode, although his appearance is less nightmare-inducing.
 He looks a bit like an elderly version of Slimer in a cloak, albeit with white skin, not green.
 So, the Sandman’s intentions are kind of benevolent, even if his means of doing so are utterly insane.
 Contradicting his moments-ago statement that he doesn’t care what others think of him, he gets very offended by the guys mute response to his declarations of peace, and goes about chucking a statue of a gargoyle at them.
-Then he disappears, so the guys follow the trail of sleepyheads to catch him – then we cut to a DJ who’s getting wound up at the lack of callers and who also refers to Tahiti as ‘Silver Phoenix’, which is either a better or worse name, I haven’t decided yet.
+Then he disappears, so the guys follow the trail of sleepyheads to catch him – then we cut to a DJ who’s getting wound up at the lack of callers and who also refers to Tahiti as ‘Silver Phoenix’, which is either a better or a worse name, I haven’t decided yet.
 The Sandman appears from out of his headphones (!) and the slick-talking DJ, so impressed with the visual effects on show, asks his guest if he works for Steven Spielberg.
 Never heard of him, the Sandman says, and proceeds to send the DJ to sleep, but not before a hilarious reference to ‘beddy-byes’, which sounds quite inspired through those distinctive vocals.
 He then tells everyone (over the radio) to take ‘nappies’.
 I’m beginning to really love this guy.

 Winston devises a plan with Janine back at HQ and the trick involves her being sleepdusted by the Sandman , after which she wills herself to dream that she’s a Ghostbuster, allowing her to bust this non-ghost with ease.
 Before that, there’s a great exchange of dialogue between Winston and the Sandman: